+- A pharmacist may agree in writing with their employer to be paid an annualised salary that satisfies this award in relation to all or any of the following matters:

+- (a) overtime;

-- A pharmacist may agree in writing with their employer to be paid an annualised salary that satisfies this award in relation to all or any of the following matters: - (a) overtime rates; - (b) penalty rates; - (c) payments for public holidays; - (d) payments for annual leave; - (e) annual leave loading; - (f) meal allowances; - (g) on premise meal allowances. - A pharmacist may be represented by a union or other representative nominated by them in any discussion about the making of an agreement under clause 17.1. - 17.3 An annualised salary must not result in a pharmacist being paid less over a year than would have been the case if an annualised salary had not been agreed. - 17.4 The employer must keep a copy of any agreement under clause 17.1 and give another copy to the pharmacist. - 17.5 The employer must keep a record of hours worked each day by a pharmacist who has entered into an agreement under clause 17.1 showing the times at which the pharmacist started and finished work that day. - 17.6 A record mentioned in clause 17.1 must be: - (a) countersigned weekly by the pharmacist; and - (b) kept at the place of employment for at least 6 years.
+- (b) penalty rates;

+- (c) payments for public holidays;

+- (d) payments for annual leave;

+- (e) annual leave loading;

+- (f) meal allowances;

+- (g) on-premise meal allowances. - A pharmacist may be represented by a union or other representative nominated by them in any discussion about the making of an agreement under clause 17.1. - An annualised salary must not result in a pharmacist being paid less over a year (or, if the pharmacist's employment is terminated before a year is completed, over the period of that employment) than would have been the case if an annualised salary had not been agreed. - 17.4 The employer must keep a copy of any agreement under clause 17.1 and give another copy to the pharmacist. - 17.5 The employer must keep a record of hours worked each day by a pharmacist who has entered into an agreement under clause 17.1 showing the times at which the pharmacist started and finished work that day. - 17.6 A record mentioned in clause 17.1 must be: - (a) countersigned weekly by the pharmacist; and - (b) kept at the place of employment for at least 6 years.